Homecoming and Family Weekend

 Join your student or relive your college dining experience with a meal in the newly renovated dining hall.
 A spooky Halloween-themed experience awaits!

-5:30 pm Homecoming and Parents Weekend Shabbat, Holmes Hall, Main Floor Lounge.
+5:30 pm Homecoming and Family Weekend Shabbat, Holmes Hall, Main Floor Lounge.

 Saturday, November 1